vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 1. DNS server IP address(es)
 1. NTP server IP address(es)

-The below table provides a list of firewall rules based on the assumption that there is no firewall within a subnet/VLAN.
+The following table provides a list of firewall rules based on the assumption that there is no firewall within a subnet/VLAN.

 |**Source**|**Destination**|**Protocol:Port**|**Description**|
 | :- | :- | :- | :- |